Questions about …

 - Wasn't Richard unpopular from the very beginning of his reign?

-Any succession by a king displacing the anticipated heir is followed by unrest as was the case with Edward IV and Henry VII as well as King Richard.
+Any succession by a king displacing the anticipated heir is followed by unrest as was the case with Henry IV, Edward IV and Henry VII as well as King Richard.
 However, his royal progress, following the coronation, was successful.

 - Wasn't there an uprising a few months after he became king?